vpsfreecz/vpsadminos/docs/containers/devices.md

 Access to the device is permitted immediately, but the device node is created the next time the container starts.
 Containers are unprivileged and cannot call `mknod` on their own.
-The device nodes have to be provided by the host.
+The device nodes have to be provided by the host, which happens every time a container starts.

 ## Adding a new device to one group/container
 When adding a new device to a non-root group or a container, the device has